jsc329/ammonitorwiki/20-assessment.md

 The final column of the **objectives** table (not shown) stores the objective narrative.
 The *narrative* field can be used to provide additional narrative.
-For example, might include a description of the type of analysis or analyses that may be used to assess the objective.
+For example, one might include a description of the type of analysis that may be used to assess the objective.

 The purpose of a monitoring effort is to compare the state of the system (e.g., Verdin occupancy rate) with a stated objective (which could be a